 Reinforce the walls by installing blocking for extra support around the toilet, shower, and tub.
-The blocking will allow you to install grab bars and shower bars where needed in the bathroom.
+The blocking will allow you to install bathroom grab bars and shower bars.

-To add blocking in walls, you will need to remove the existing drywall and add a layer of the backer board.
-Next, install your grab bars and shower bars once the backer board is in place.
-The backer board will provide a sturdy surface for you to hold onto while using the bathroom.
+To add blocking, you will need to remove the existing drywall and add a layer of the backer board.
+Next, install your grab and shower bars once the backer board is in place.
+The backer board will provide a sturdy surface to hold onto while using the bathroom.

-Install a sink that is easy to access.
-Include a single lever faucet, which makes it easier for people with limited dexterity or strength in their hands.
+Select a user-friendly sink that is easy to access.
+Include a single lever handle faucet, which makes it easier for people with limited dexterity or strength in their hands.

-Select and install lever-style faucets or a touch-less faucet that is easy to use.
+Select lever handles for the faucet or a touchless faucet that is easy to use.

 Offset the controls for the faucet from the center of the sink.
-Offset handles will make it easier for you to reach them while washing your hands or brushing your teeth.
+Offset handles will make reaching them easier while washing your hands or brushing your teeth.

-Install an anti-scald valve in the shower, tub, and vanity faucet.
+Use an anti-scald valve in the shower, bathtub, and vanity faucet.

-Cabinetry for a handicapped bathroom should have soft-close drawers and doors.
+Cabinetry should have soft-close drawers and doors.
 Soft close drawers will allow you to close the drawers quickly without having to worry about them slamming shut or catching on to something.

 Place the counter at a height that is accessible from a sitting position.
 Wall cabinets are typically mounted much higher up and can make reaching items difficult.
 Have your contractor lower the cabinets or remove doors from some, so they do not get in your way.